ParallelMaths/parallel/pages/8-04-dripping-taps.md

 ::: problem id=3 marks=5

 ![](/resources/8-04-dripping-taps/3-angles-question.png){image align="right"}
-__3.1.__  The diagram shows an equilateral triangle inside a rectangle.
+__3.1.__  The diagram shows an equilateral triangle, drawn inside of a rectangle.
+Angles x and y have been labelled.

 What is the value of x + y?